 3.1 DATA ASSESSMENT AND ACCESS

 All HMIS data will be handled according to the following major classifications: Shared Data or Not Shared Data.
-HMISill assess all data and implement appropriate controls to ensure that data classified as Shared or Not Shared are handled according to the following procedures.
+The HMIS Lead Agency will assess all data and implement appropriate controls to ensure that data classified as Shared or Not Shared are handled according to the following procedures.

 Shared Data

-Shared Data is unrestricted information that has been entered by one and is visible to other using HMIS.
-Vermont’s HMIS is designed as a Not Shared system that defaults to not sharing data. have the option of changing their program settings to share client data not shared by default.
+Shared Data is unrestricted information that has been entered by one partner agency and is visible to other partner agency using HMIS.
+Vermont’s HMIS is designed as a Not Shared system that defaults to not sharing data.
+Partner agencies have the option of changing their program settings to share client data not shared by default.

 Not Shared Data

-Not Shared Data is information entered by one that is not visible to other providers using HMIS.
+Not Shared Data is information entered by one partner agencies that is not visible to other providers using HMIS.
 Programs that serve victims of domestic violence, individuals with HIV/AIDS, provide youth services, or legal services must enter data as Not Shared.
 Further, programs that provide youth services and legal services may enter clients as “unnamed.”
 Individual client records that have been shared can be changed to not shared at the client’s request.

-Procedures for Transmission and Storage of Data
+Confidential Data at the Partner Agency Level

-Confidential Data at the Partner Agency Level: Confidential Data contains personal identifying information.
+Confidential Data contains personal identifying information.
 Each Partner Agency shall develop rules governing the access of Confidential Data in HMIS to ensure that those staff needing Confidential Data access will have access, and access is otherwise restricted.
 The Partner Agency rules shall also cover the destruction of paper and electronic data in a manner that will ensure that privacy is maintained and that proper controls are in place for any hard copy and electronic data that is based on HMIS data.

 Whenever Confidential Data is accessed: